The Netherlands' longtime ruling party says it won't join a new government following far-right's win

 His party's election platform states that the Netherlands “is not an Islamic country.
 No Islamic schools, Qurans and mosques.”

 One potential coalition partner for Wilders is the recently formed New Social Contract party, or NSC, which won 20 seats.
-The party's centrist leader, Pieter Omtzigt, said he could not accept "unconstitutional" policies.
+The party's centrist leader, Pieter Omtzigt, said he couldn't accept "unconstitutional" policies.

-Article 1 of the Constitution of the Netherlands outlaws discrimination “on grounds of religion, belief, political opinion, race, gender, disability, sexual orientation or on any other grounds.”
+Article 1 of the Dutch Constitution outlaws discrimination “on grounds of religion, belief, political opinion, race, gender, disability, sexual orientation or on any other grounds.”

 In an election-night victory speech, Wilders pledged not to push any policies that would breach Dutch law or the constitution.